caspii/casparwre.de/_posts/2022-05-26-12-months-as-a-solo-developer.md

 **Overall, my goal is to triple my revenue again: by March 2023 I want to be at 4,500 USD per month.**

-By the way, I've made my revenue and some other metrics available on a [public dashboard](https://keepthescore.co/open/).
+By the way, I've made my revenue and some other metrics available on a [public dashboard](https://keepthescore.com/open/).

-### 2.2  Ads on Keepthescore.co
+### 2.2  Ads on keepthescore.com

-Advertising has already landed on Keepthescore.co: users have been seeing ads from Google Adsense since February 2022.
+Advertising has already landed on keepthescore.com: users have been seeing ads from Google Adsense since February 2022.
 So far, the returns have been meagre: around 6 USD per day.

 I'm hoping to switch to another more profitable ad provider.
 There's 2  providers that I am interested in (AdThrive and MediaVine) but both require Google Analytics to be installed on my site.
 This is annoying, because I announced [with great fanfare that I had removed Google Analytics from the site](https://casparwre.de/blog/stop-using-google-analytics/).
 I have now sheepishly added Google Analytics back to the site, in the hope that one of these 2 ad providers will accept me 😔.